kannans89/graphql-learning/11.Mutation/mutation.md

 ```

-response will be as below , this query add a new student as well as retrieves that object along with college object. so this saves round trips to the server
+The response will be as below , this query add a new student as well as retrieves that object along with college object.
+This saves round trips to the server

 ```javascript
   {